-You can also report by contacting your program coordinator with the following information:
+How to Report?
+You can report an incident by contacting your UW-Eau Claire program coordinator and providing the following information:

 - Date of the incident

 - Time (in-country time) of incident

 - Country/city of incident (note these may be different than your program site if you are traveling)

 - Nature of the incident (e.g. illness, injury, assault, theft, etc.)

 - Individuals involved

 - Activity/location at time of incident